-The RPC is in the process of updating the LRTP and project list in preparation for the next iteration of the Ten Year Plan by NH DOT that is due to be completed in June of 2017.
+The RPC is in the process of updating the LRTP and project list in preparation for the next iteration of the Ten Year Plan by NH DOT that is due to begin in the fall of 2018.
+The MPO is starting the process earlier than in the past to allow for additional time for review and prioritization.
 These updates require community involvement in assessing transportation issues and needs in the region.
-Please review the attached project lists (Ranked Project Scopes, Ranked Project Schedule, and unranked projects) to ensure that priorities from your community are included, and identify any transportation service or infrastructure problems that are not being addressed.
+Please review the project list below to ensure that priorities from your community are included, and identify any transportation service or infrastructure problems that are not being addressed.

 In New Hampshire the progression of projects from idea to reality involves the cooperative efforts of the MPO and NHDOT and the interaction of federal and state processes.
 Proposed projects (generally) start by being added to the MPO Long Range Transportation Plan (see graphic above) and are prioritized as part of that process.
 The highest priority projects are then recommended to be added to the State Ten Year Plan as part of the biennial update of that document by NHDOT.
 Once a project has been added to the Ten Year Plan some preliminary organization, planning, and design may occur, but work will not begin in earnest until the first phase of the project has entered the current four year Transportation Improvement Program.